skramm/homog2d/docs/homog2d_manual.md

 You can extract either points or segments.
 The number of segments is related to the open/closed condition.
-For example, if we have 4 points, that will generate 4 segments if closed, but only 3 is open.
+For example, if we have 4 points, that will generate 4 segments if closed, but only 3 if the polyline is open.
 ```C++
 Polygon pl;
 // ... add points